github/docs/content/repositories/working-with-files/managing-large-files/removing-files-from-git-large-file-storage.md

 ## Removing all files within a {% data variables.large_files.product_name_short %} repository

-1. Remove the files from the repository's Git history using either the `filter-branch` command or BFG Repo-Cleaner.
+1. Remove the files from the repository's Git history using either the `filter-repo` command or BFG Repo-Cleaner.
 For detailed information on using these, see "[Removing sensitive data from a repository](/articles/removing-sensitive-data-from-a-repository)."
 2. Optionally, to uninstall {% data variables.large_files.product_name_short %} in the repository, run:
   ```shell
   $ git lfs uninstall